art-carnieto/nd940-android-kotlin-course1-starter/starter/README.md

    * A LinearLayout for Shoe Items :heavy_check_mark:
    * A FloatingActionButton with an action to navigate to the shoe detail screen :heavy_check_mark:

-10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration. :heavy_check_mark:

 11. Create a new Shoe Detail destination that includes: